 There can be more than one PDN connection per APN if both the MAG and the PDN GW support that feature.
 When multiple PDN connections to a single APN are supported, during the establishment of a new PMIP tunnel, the MAG creates and sends a PDN Connection identity to the PDN GW.
-The PDN connection identity is unique in the scope of the UE and the APN and within a Trusted non-3GPP access network, i.e. the MN-ID, the APN, and the PDN connection identity a specific established PDN connection, both the MAG and the PDN GW shall store the PDN Connection identity.
+The PDN connection identity is unique in the scope of the UE and the APN and within a Trusted non-3GPP access network, i.e. the MN-ID, the APN, and the PDN connection identity together identify a PDN connection within a Trusted non-3GPP access network.
+In order to be able to identify a specific established PDN connection, both the MAG and the PDN GW shall store the PDN Connection identity.
 Sending the PDN connection identity is an indication that the MAG supports multiple PDN connections to a single APN and the PDN GW shall be able to indicate if it supports multiple PDN connections to a single APN.